probinso/introduction-git/pres.md

 ---
 # Goals
 If you successfully finish workshop, you will
-- be able to use git to collaborate on simple projects
+- be able to collaborate on simple projects
-- understand vocabulary around basic git workflows
+- understand basic vocabulary for git
-- know how/what to study next, to grow your git-foo
+- know how/what to study next

 ---
 # Why do you Care?